darkwyrm/retval/README.md

 ## Status

-The module is production stable in active use.
+The module is production stable and in active use.

 ## Usage